 After work, we drove three hours north to eat at the world-famous Harris Ranch, a fabulous steakhouse place surrounded by a lot of smelly, vile, manure-producing, cows—and evidently, very clueless cows.

-We assumed you could choose the particular beast you wanted to eat, kinda like dooming a lobster.
+We assumed you could choose the particular beast you wanted to eat, kinda like choosing a lobster.
 (We were not, unfortunately, as draining the blood takes a while, and we just didn't have that kind of time.)
 Inside the restaurant, however, they used some kind of alien technology or olfactory-masking technique to rid the dining areas of that refreshingly pungent aroma—it was a very impressive ventilation system.

-After giving our digestive acids something substantial to wrestle with for the next three weeks, we continued the rest of our six-hour drive to one of Barry's college friend’s who lived just outside San Francisco California.
+After giving our digestive acids something substantial to wrestle with for the next three weeks, we continued the rest of our six-hour drive to one of Barry's college friends who lived just outside San Francisco California.
 Dave was a very nice guy with a few too many major appliances lying around.

 We did the sleeping on the floor thing that night, and the next morning, arose noisily and loaded a washer/dryer combo into his truck before driving into the city.
 After only limited confusion, Barry and I were able to locate our mutual friend Jeff's apartment.

-We immediately left the apartment and went on what Jeff's wife, calls more colorfully the “Back-East Conservative Tour of San Francisco” by car.
-This tour unavoidably involved a passable imitation of the new Busch Garden rollercoaster, Kumba.
-Believe me, San Francisco California has some serious hills.
+We immediately left the apartment and went on what Jeff's wife calls, more colorfully, the “Back-East Conservative Tour of San Francisco” by car (not to be confused with my own driving tour of San Francisco).
+This tour unavoidably involved a passable imitation of the new Busch Garden rollercoaster, Kumba®.

 No, no, let me reiterate.
 San Francisco has some really serious hills—if you haven't been here, you don't know what a hill is.
-We are talking 60-degree inclines easily—I am not exaggerating (Editor's note: I am exaggerating).
+We are talking 60-degree inclines easily—I am not exaggerating (Editor's note: I am exaggerating a little).
 And not only do people build condos at this rather inconvenient angle, but they park on the street in front!
 (Pro Tip: don't forget to set the hand brake.)

 Once they took effect, we wandered through the streets of San Francisco California loudly singing bawdy songs and firing off rounds at anyone with a dubious sexual preference.

 No, actually we went from bar to bar, occasionally stopping to dance or eat (we wanted to have something colorful to throw up the next morning).
-At one point, we ended up in a bar that Boz Scaggs once owned, and who, according to the bartender, was actually in the bar a mere two hours prior.
+At one point, we ended up in Slim's, a bar that Boz Scaggs once owned, and who, according to the bartender, was actually in the bar a mere two hours prior.
 I cursed my bad luck, knowing we should have started drinking earlier.
 C'est la vie, I guess (oh, look it up).